datacarpentry/semester-biology/materials/for-loops-R.md

 }
 ```

+* Who has seen/used a different approach to looping than has been show?
-* To loop over rows we need to loop over an `index` for the row number
+* That's called looping over an `index` and while it's overly complicated for
+  simple loops it's useful for more complicated things like looping over rows

 ```
 pets <- data.frame(pet_name = c("spot", "gigantor", "fluffy"),